cpliakas/gofigure/README.md

 # gofigure

-A configuration utility for Go inspired by [The Twelve-Factor App](http://12factor.net/config) methodology.

-Configuration options are defined via command line arguments and environment variables, evaluated in that order.
+A configuration utility for Go inspired by [The Twelve-Factor App](http://12factor.net/config) methodology that allows configuration options to be set via command line flags and environment variables.

 ## Usage